 How to Keep Your Lab Stockroom and Cold Reagents Organized

-Staying organized in the lab can help you minimize the risk of running out of reagents, avoid duplicate orders, and allow you to find things when you need them.
-Here are some tips to organize your stockroom and fridges.
+Keeping your lab inventory organized can help you minimize the risk of running out of reagents, avoid duplicate orders, and find things when you need them.
+Here are some lab inventory management and organization tips for your stockroom, freezers, and fridges.

 Designate a Place for Everything